Section 25, Dog Control Act 1996

 Offence relating to import of prohibited breed or type of dog

-You will commit an offence and be liable on summary conviction to a fine not exceeding $3,000 if you import a dog into New Zealand that belongs wholly or predominantly to any 1 or more of the breeds or type listed in Schedule 4 of the Act.
+You will commit an offence and be liable on conviction to a fine not exceeding $3,000 if you import a dog into New Zealand that belongs wholly or predominantly to any 1 or more of the breeds or type listed in Schedule 4 of the Act.

 Schedule form 3A: inserted, on 10 November 2011, by regulation 4 of the Dog Control (Prescribed Forms) Amendment Regulations 2011 (SR 2011/372).